 - The tooling has been CNC machined to give maximum control over shape and symmetry.

-Dynamic Three Rig System
+Dynamic Rig System

 - We have developed rigs with sufficient control to totally flatten and twist the head of the sail upwind reducing the healing moment.
 This allows a greater sail area to be carried – a big benefit downwind and in lighter conditions.

-- Working closely with a world-leading carbon fibre tube manufacturer we have produced the three rigs using a common top-mast and boom, yet radically differing stiffness bottom sections.
-The differing deck-level bend and stiffness of the three rigs ensure the boat is well balanced, without resorting to a permanently pre-bent lower section for the smallest sail.
+- Working closely with a world-leading carbon fibre tube manufacturer we have produced the four rigs using a common top-mast and boom, yet radically differing stiffness bottom sections.
+The differing deck-level bend and stiffness of the rigs ensure the boat is well balanced, without resorting to a permanently pre-bent lower section for the smallest sail.